Kaitlin Greene - OHSU Community Research Liaison

 Project Assistance Partnerships

-Laura consults on and manages select projects through the Project Assistance Program.
-Current partnerships in Central Oregon through the Project Assistance Program include:
+The Community Research Hub consults on and manages select projects through the Project Assistance Program.
+Review current partnerships below.

 - In collaboration with the Latino Community Association and the OHSU Evaluation Core: Evaluation of an after-school program designed in improve educational outcomes, cultural pride, and Spanish literacy.